Absences and Attendance

 The Board of Trustees consists of the Principal, a staff representative and five parent representatives elected by the parents of the school.
 The Board governs the school in accordance with educational and administrative guidelines set by the Ministry of Education.
 The Board of Trustees meets regularly.
 They meet on the last Monday of each month.
 Their meetings are held in the school conference room and begin at 6:30pm.
 Find out more on our Board of Trustees page.

-A school newsletter will be emailed home every Tuesday, additional copies are available at the school office.
+A school newsletter will be emailed home every Tuesday.
 You will find current and previous newsletters on our News page.

-Each classroom has a class blog which is updated each week.
+Each classroom has a class blog.
 This is a forum for sharing classroom learning and information.
 The teacher will send a link to the class blog.

 We encourage parents to direct all requests for general school information to the office staff.
 If you have any concerns about your child’s progress or behaviour, please contact your child’s teacher directly.